-This is the second video I made in collabortion with the talented film making due at Echo Ledge Productions (they did the shooting and editing).
-You can check out the first video we made for my 3 ingredient, NO CHURN, vegan chocolate ice cream.
+This is the second video I made in collaboration with the talented filmmaking due at Echo Ledge Productions (they did the shooting and editing).
+You can check out the first video we made for my 3 ingredients, NO CHURN, vegan chocolate ice cream.

 This jam doesn’t have the same shelf life as jam made the traditional way.
 In the fridge, it should keep for at least a month or two.

-Recipe – makes one small jar of jam (about 500ml or 2 cups)
+Recipe – Make one small jar of jam (about 500ml or 2 cups)

 - 1 cup sugar